SitecorePowerShell/Console/Documentation/Markdown/Read-Variable.md

 ## Detailed Description

 Prompts user to provide values for variables required by the script to perform its operation.
-If user selects the "OK" button the commandlet will return 'ok' as its value.
+If user selects the "OK" button the command will return 'ok' as its value.
-If user selects the "Cancel" button or closes the window with the "x" button at the top-right corner of the dialog the commandlet will return 'cancel' as its value.
+If user selects the "Cancel" button or closes the window with the "x" button at the top-right corner of the dialog the command will return 'cancel' as its value.

 © 2010-2015 Adam Najmanowicz - Cognifide Limited, Michael West.
 All rights reserved.
 Sitecore PowerShell Extensions